-You may choose to voluntarily provide personal information through this website (e.g. in ‘ask a question’, or feedback forms).
-This information may be viewable by site administrators, Tenancy Services staff (as appropriate) and third-party contractors who may administrate or work on the site.
+You may choose to voluntarily provide personal information through this website (e.g. in ‘ask a question’, online tools or feedback forms).
+This information may be viewable by site administrators, Tenancy Services staff (as appropriate) and third-party contractors who may administrate or work on the websites.

 Electronic alerts and newsletters